krak3n/pypi-alfred-workflow/README.md

 -------------------

 The ``pip`` command operates in the same way in the sense that it queroes PyPi for packages.
 However pressing enter will copy to your clipboard the ``pip install`` command for the package you have selected.
-This will alos include the version of the the package is currently at.
+This will also include the version of the the package is currently at.

 ![Pip Workflow Screenshot](http://pypiworkflow.chris.reeves.io/pip_flask.png)